-- 7. The Commission should not focus the definition of sustainable growth in a narrow manner but, rather, interpret sustainable growth to mean growth whereby all customers can sustain the cost of that growth. - 8.
-The Commission should adopt TURN's definition of equity: "ensuring equal compensation for the same generation, equal collection of unavoidable and non-bypassable charges from participants and non-participants and requiring participants to pay a fair share for the grid services they use." - 9.
+- 8. The Commission should simplify and revise the equity proposal to "a successor should ensure equity among all customers. - 9.
 The Commission should consider how potential successors may support or inform consumer protections simultaneous to considering the protections. - 10.
 The Commission should adopt an abbreviated version of TURN's proposed principle regarding consumer protection measures, deleting the reference to a specific technology. - 11.
-The Commission should adopt revised principle 5 whereby a successor shall fairly consider all eligible technologies. - 12.
+The Commission should adopt revised principle 5 whereby a successor should fairly consider all technologies that meet the definition of renewable electrical generation facility in Public Utilities Code Section 2827.1. - 12.
 The Commission should revise proposed principle 6 to replace the word "aligned" with the word "coordinated". - 13.
 The Commission should maintain Title 24 in the list of energy policies in principle 6 and also revise the list to add California Executive Order B-55-18. - 14.
 The Commission should not adopt a principle whereby a successor requires a gradual transition from the current structure. - 15.
 The Commission should not adopt a principle whereby a successor allows for future adjustments. - 16.
-The Commission should adopt the following language as a revision to proposed principle 7: "A successor shall be transparent and understandable to all customers and be uniform, to the extent possible, across all utilities."
+The Commission should adopt the following language as a revision to proposed principle 7: "A successor should be transparent and understandable to all customers and should be uniform, to the extent possible, across all utilities." - 17.
+Specific proposals contained in proposed principles should not be adopted. - 18.
+The Commission should adopt proposed principle 8 with the revised language "to all customers and the electrical system" to clarify for whom the value is maximized and remain consistent with Public Utilities Code Section 2827.1(b)(4).

-- 17. Specific proposals contained in proposed principles should not be adopted. - 18.
-The Commission should adopt proposed principle 8 with the revised language "to ratepayers and the electrical system" to clarify for whom the value is maximized. - 19.
-The Commission should adopt proposed principle 8 with the revised language "sum of benefits customer-sited generation provides the electric grid" to clarify and define value. - 20.
+- 19. The Commission should not define the term "value" in proposed principle 8. - 20.
 The Commission should not adopt a principle regarding the urgency of a successor. - 21.
 The Commission should not adopt a principle to encourage, or not discourage, the installation of energy storage. - 22.
 The Commission should not adopt PCF's proposed principles on cost and benefits or the principle on California Executive Order B-55-18. - 23.
 The Commission should not adopt SEIA/Vote Solar's proposed principle to protect the customer's right to self-consume and store clean energy generated onsite. - 24.
 Public Utilities Code Section 2827(g) is part of Section 2827, which applies to NEM 1.0 customers whereas Section 2827.1 applies to NEM 2.0 customers. - 25.
 There is no basis for concluding that Section 452 alters the requirements of Section 2827.1. - 26.
-The Commission should not adopt SEIA/Vote Solar's proposed principle: "a successor shall include rates, charges, and fees for participating customers that are consistent with the Commission's rate design principles."
+The Commission should not adopt SEIA/Vote Solar's proposed principle: "a successor shall include rates, charges, and fees for participating customers that are consistent with the Commission's rate design principles." - 27.
+The Commission should not adopt the Utilities' proposed principle: "a successor shall consider costs and benefits of previous tariffs to evaluate values included in a successor tariff."

-- 27. The Commission should not adopt the Utilities' proposed principle: "a successor shall consider costs and benefits of previous tariffs to evaluate values included in a successor tariff." - 28.
-The Commission should not adopt the Utilities' proposed principle: "a successor shall use a transparent structure from which customers and policy makers can discern the costs and benefits." - 29.
+- 28. The Commission should not adopt the Utilities' proposed principle: "a successor shall use a transparent structure from which customers and policy makers can discern the costs and benefits." - 29.
 The Commission should not adopt the Utilities' proposed principle: "a successor shall be developed with consideration of the additional and potentially overlapping revenue streams, incentive programs, and subsidies available to the same customers." - 30.
-The Commission should adopt the Utilities' proposed principle, but modified as such: "a successor shall consider competitive neutrality amongst Load Serving Entities." - 31.
+The Commission should adopt the Utilities' proposed principle regarding load serving entities but modified as follows: "a successor shall consider competitive neutrality amongst Load Serving Entities." - 31.
 The Commission should not adopt TURN's proposed principle: "a successor shall provide price signal and requirements for dispatchable distributed energy resources, such as paired storage, to maximize grid benefits and assist with the avoidance of grid outages."